Vine: The BitBlaze Static Analysis Component

 Vine also provides an infrastructure for manipulating and performing

 automated analysis on our IL.
-We current have the ability to:
+We currently have the ability to:

 - Build control flow graphs of the program.